 Most people go camping to get away from the stress of everyday life, so take it easy.
 Relax and let the rest of the world fade away with these ideas for chilling out.
 Instead of hiking to a specific place, try to just sit in a hammock, watch the trees blowing in the breeze, and chill out while listening to the sound of nature.
 You might be amazed by how much nature can go silent, being one with yourself and taking in the wilderness.

 Books can provide so many pieces of information.
 However, we believe that no better school offers a real hands-on learning experience more than the outdoors.
 Try to multitask your hiking with hands-on learning new techniques to identify birds and trees, navigation, and foraging skills.
 Keep observing and take notes whenever you encounter exciting findings along the way.

 We listed down fun things to observe with your friends during trail hiking.

 - Pick up 3 pieces of litter.

-- Get down on your hands and knees and find the tiniest plant you can see.
+- Find the tiniest plant you can see.

 - Wade into the creek/lake/stream.
 Do you see any fish or insects?

 - What is the tallest thing around you?

 As always, this list is meant as a guide to get your imagination rolling.